Student Clubs

 Office Assistants

-Many of our Grade 6 students volunteer as Office Assistants during their lunch break.
-During this time, a pair of students is stationed in the office, where they answer phone calls, take messages, and assist visitors to the school.
-They also assist with distribution of materials to teacher mailboxes and with material preparation.
-Staff members are always available should they require assistance.
+Our Grade 6 office assistants help out in the office during their lunch break, working in pairs with the assistance of our office staff.
+Office assistants answer phone calls, take messages, and welcome visitors to the school.
+They also assist with material preparation and mail distribution.
 This volunteer commitment promotes citizenship and provides valuable work experience for the students.